microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     view: HorizontalScrollView;
     }

-// Warning: (ae-incompatible-release-tags) The symbol "HorizontalScrollOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type HorizontalScrollOptions = FoundationElementDefinition & {
     nextFlipper?: string | SyntheticViewTemplate;
     previousFlipper?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "horizontalScrollTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public (undocumented)
 export const horizontalScrollTemplate: (context: ElementDefinitionContext, definition: HorizontalScrollOptions) => ViewTemplate<HorizontalScroll>;